 How to prepare MS Dynamics 365 for the “Insert as picture field” functionality

-Before you insert a picture field, you have to make sure that the conditions for being able to do so, are fulfilled.
+Before you insert a picture field, you have to make sure that the conditions are fulfilled.
 One of them is that you have to save a picture or a path to a file share/SharePoint in your Dynamics 365-system before you proceed.

 Please Note: Take care that the link to your SharePoint account is working.
 Make sure it points to the image you want to show in your document.
 If your template becomes corrupted after you have added an image to the header, have a look at this article.

 Now open the DocumentsCorePack Template Designer in your Dynamics 365 and navigate to the

 ❶ Standard Tab and look for the location in which you have previously saved the File Share path like in this example we use:

 ❷ Account.
 The tree-view should be visible from the moment you open the Standard tab.
 If you do not find your field immediately, use the scroll bar to look for the corresponding fields or search for it in the search field.
 When you found your field, click on it, like in this example it is:

 ❹ If you want to insert the Description as a Picture Field, open the Insert Field drop-down selection and select Insert Description as Picture field.

 Please note: With the DocumentsCorePack for Dynamics 365, it is also possible to define a link and make the picture clickable in the result.
 Details on how to set this up can be found here.

 If you merge this template, DocumentsCorePack resolved the URL to your picture and inserted it into the document.